 Beyond contract work, I develop and market several apps of my own.
 Bingo Machine was my first ever iOS app and has also been one of my most successful, often hitting #1 in the sales chart for its category.
 More recently, I launched Daily Dictionary.
 Discover a new word every day, curated by real people, not machines.
 I am also experimenting with AppKit: Tabs to Links is a macOS utility for sharing lists of Safari tabs.

-- Daily DictionaryDaily push notification alerts featuring a new word every day.
-App interface uses highly custom UI elements and offers dramatically differentiated iPhone and iPad layouts.
+- Daily DictionaryDaily notifications featuring a new word every day.
+Uses highly custom UI elements and offers dramatically differentiated iPhone and iPad layouts.

 I am also proud to participate in the iOS open-source community.
 I actively develop and manage MerchantKit as an open-source framework, which is used across my applications to drive unlockables and premium subscription features, building on top of Apple's